muratk5n/thirdwave/en/README.md

 "Hyundai, Shell to support the hydrogen mobility market under new deal..
-Low carbon emissions products and services, including hydrogen offerings for the mobility market, are the key focus of a new agreement inked today (Feb 25) between Hyundai Motor Company and Shell"
+Low carbon emissions products and services, including hydrogen offerings for the mobility market, are the key focus of a new agreement between Hyundai Motor Company and Shell"

 ---